reneilpascua/DailyCodingProblem/README.md

 A way to test, given many inputs and expected outputs in the template solution file.

 ### Getting Started
-1. Optional: Create a virtual environment
+1. Optional: Create a virtual environment and activate it
+    ```python -m venv venv``` --> activate, using ```source ./venv/bin/activate```
-2. ```pip install -r requirements.txt``` or ```pip install numpy```
+2. ```pip install numpy``` or ```pip install -r requirements.txt``` if there are other libs
-    - some solutions might use numpy, although usually you would try to solve a coding problem without extra libs.
+    some solutions might use numpy, although usually you would try to solve a coding problem without extra libs.
-3. Must be inside ./problems when you run the python files, or else importing helpers won't work.
+3. Must be inside ./problems when you run the python files, or else importing helpers module won't work.